-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+Containerized agapanthus should be moved into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.

-In spring, remove mulch from in-ground plantings.
+In spring, re-plant stored rhizomes outdoors once the threat of freezing weather has passed.
 Containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.